ellistarn/kubernetes-iteration-toolkit/operator/docs/DEVELOPER_GUIDE.md

 # KIT Development guide

 If you are developing KIT operator, finish the installation steps listed in the [README](../README.md).
-Once KIT is installed in the substrate cluster, follow these steps to make changes and test the operator.
+Once KIT is installed in the environment cluster, follow these steps to make changes and test the operator.

 ## Build and Deploy